People with PAD have greater risk

 McGill Pain Questionnaire : MPQ

-SF-36 (Medical Outcome Study Short-Form 36-Item Health Survery)
+SF-36 (Medical Outcome Study Short-Form 36-Item Health Survey)

 PDAS (Pain Disability Assessment Scale)